gregogalante/java3d-exercises/README.md

 # Java3D Exercises

-A list of code examples for Java3D.
+A list of  Java3D code examples and exercises for the "Immagini e multimedialità" exam of the University of Udine.